ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/run-container-from-public-image.md

-# Run Container From a Public Docker Image
+# Running Container From a Public Docker Image

 Before we create our own Docker image, let's see how we can use publicly available Docker images to run containers.